 This is my ongoing story learning how to type using the Colemak Mod-DH keyboard layout.
 It started 2020, December 22, with the most recent update on 2021, March 27.
 I will be updating this article as time goes on.
 Follow me on Twitter for updates to this and other articles.

-This article covers why I initially used the Dvorak layout, the problems I had with it, what made my decide to switch to Colemak, and how that transition has been going.
+This article covers why I initially learned the Dvorak layout, the problems I had with it, what made me decide to switch to Colemak, and how that transition has been going.

 I’ve been using Dvorak for 14 years

-What has been my experience after switching to Dvorak?
+What has been my experience after switching to Dvorak 14 years ago?

-Once I got to speed and could switch to Dvorak full-time I noticed that my wrist pain from typing stopped.
+Once I got to speed and could switch to Dvorak full-time, I noticed that my wrist pain from typing stopped.
 I do attribute this to the keyboard layout.
-With Dvorak the fingers move only 63% of what is required by QWERTY.
+When using the Dvorak keyboard layout, your fingers move only 63% of what is required when using QWERTY.

 My typing speed did not dramatically improve